jmavs21/postit/api/README.md

 ### Architecture

-- Clean architecture: each layer can only call their inner layers.
+- Multilayered architecture: each layer can only call their inner layers.
   ![](cleanarchitecture.png)

 - Package by component: each domain has its own package component.